Chewy dipped gingersnaps, drizzled with (or dipped in) white and/or semi-sweet chocolate glaze are classic molasses cookies your family will love!

 This is one of my all-time favorite “go-to” cookie recipes: Dipped Gingersnaps!
-I ALWAYS make them at Christmas to give away to family and friends, but I also end up making them year-round because they are so easy and delicious!
+I ALWAYS make them at Christmas to give away to family and friends.
+We also end up making them year-round, because they are so easy and delicious!

-These cookies are actually soft and chewy, so I’ve never really figured out why that have the word “snap” in them.
+These delicious molasses cookies are actually soft and chewy, so I’ve never really figured out why that have the word “snap” in them.
 Rather than waste any brain cells trying to figure it out, I’ve found it best to just go with it.
 I feel I’m better for it.
+Hooray for dipped gingersnaps!

-I usually dip half of the cookie in a white chocolate icing, but they can also be drizzled with a light powdered sugar glaze, as seen in the photo below.
-Both instructions and ingredients are included in the printable recipe (below).
+I usually dip half of the cookie in a white chocolate icing, but they can also be drizzled with a light powdered sugar glaze or semi- sweet or white chocolate glaze.
+Both methods for either dipping or drizzling dipped gingersnaps are included in the printable recipe below.

 Recipe adapted from: Laura Kimball, via Taste of Home Magazine